 A federal panel that reviewed these issues in 1981-83, the Commission on Wartime Relocation and Internment of Civilians, was, Ms. Malkin explains, "Stacked with left-leaning lawyers, politicians, and civil rights activists – but not a single military officer or intelligence expert."

 The apology for internment by Ronald Reagan in 1988, in addition to the nearly $1.65 billion in reparations paid to former internees was premised on faulty scholarship.
 In particular, it largely ignored the top-secret decoding of Japanese diplomatic traffic, codenamed the MAGIC messages, which revealed Tokyo's plans to exploit Japanese-Americans.

 Ms. Malkin has done the singular service of breaking the academic single-note scholarship on a critical subject, cutting through a shabby, stultifying consensus to reveal how, "given what was known and not known at the time," President Roosevelt and his staff did the right thing.

 She correctly concludes that, especially in time of war, governments should take into account nationality, ethnicity, and religious affiliation in their homeland security policies and engage in what she calls "threat profiling."
 These steps may entail bothersome or offensive measures but, she argues, they are preferable to "being incinerated at your office desk by a flaming hijacked plane."

 Dec.
-28, 2004 update: For other aspects of this topic and the controversy raised by this article, and my reaction, see "The Japanese Internment, CAIR, and Me."
+28, 2004 addendum: For other aspects of this topic, the controversy raised by this article, and my reaction, see "The Japanese Internment, CAIR, and Me."

-July 19, 2005 update: I tell the story today, at "[The Canadian Islamic Congress:] An Islamist Apology," of how I won a retraction and monetary penalty from the Canadian Islamic Congress for its inaccurate depiction of my position vis-à-vis the interning of Muslims.
+July 19, 2005 update: I tell the story today, at "[The Canadian Islamic Congress:] An Islamist Apology," of how I won a retraction and monetary penalty from the Canadian Islamic Congress for its inaccurate depiction of my position in the above article vis-à-vis the interning of Muslims.